toptal/trixie/README.md

 ## TODO IDEAS

 1. Support Multiple Backends/Password Managers, Trixie::Loader can be refactored to be an adapter for the op CLI
-2. Allow specific Backend options, eg: trixie load --backend op --backend-options '{ "email": "bar@foo.com",   "address": "foo.1password.com"}'
-3. Add a load --cache option, so fetched secrets could be retained for a while without using the Password Manager Backend
+2. Add a load --cache option, so fetched secrets could be retained for a while without using the Password Manager Backend

 ## Development